Thomas Moore: Reception

 In the early years of his career, Moore's work was largely generic, and had he died at this point he would likely not have been considered an Irish poet.
 From 1806 to 1807, Moore dramatically changed his style of writing and focus.
-Following a request by the publishers James and William Power, he wrote lyrics to a series of Irish tunes in the manner of Haydn's settings of British folksongs, with Sir John Andrew Stevenson as arranger of the music.
+Following a request by the publishers James and William Power, he began to write lyrics to a series of Irish tunes in the manner of Haydn's settings of British folksongs, with Sir John Andrew Stevenson and, following Stevenson's death in 1833, Henry Bishop, as arranger of the music.
 The principal source for the tunes was Edward Bunting's A General Collection of the Ancient Irish Music (1797) to which Moore had been introduced at Trinity by Edward Hudson.

-The Melodies was published in ten volumes, together with a supplement, over 26 years between 1808 and 1834.
-The musical arrangements of the last volumes, following Stevenson's death in 1833, were by Henry Bishop.
+The Melodies were published in ten volumes, together with a supplement, over 26 years between 1808 and 1834.
+There were an immediate success, "The Harp that did once through Tara's Hall", "The Minstrel Boy" and "The Last Rose of Summer" becoming immensely popular.

+Encouraged, Moore and his publisher employed the same formula with lyrics and melodies described as Indian, Spanish, Portuguese, Sicilian, Venetian, Scotch, Italian and Hungarian.
+Beginning in 1818, their National Airs appeared in six volumes with Stevenson and Bishop again responsible for the musical arrangement.
+Already in 1826, a German publisher had produced a complete volume of Moore's works (albeit with the "great lyric talents" of the bard advertised as "the pride of the English nation").

-The Melodies were an immediate success, "The Last Rose of Summer", "The Minstrel Boy", "Believe Me If All Those Endearing Young Charms" and "Oft in the Stilly Night" becoming immensely popular.
-There were parodies in England, but translations into German, Italian, Hungarian, Czech, and French, and settings by Hector Berlioz guaranteed a large European audience.
+There were parodies in England, but translations into German, Italian, Hungarian, Czech, and French, and settings by Ludwig van Beethoven and Hector Berlioz guaranteed a large European audience.
 In the United States, "The Last Rose of Summer" alone sold more than a million copies.

-Byron said he knew them all "by rote and by heart"; setting them above epics and Moore above all other poets for his "peculiarity of talent, or rather talents, – poetry, music, voice, all his own".
+Byron said he knew the Melodies all "by rote and by heart"; setting them above epics and Moore above all other poets for his "peculiarity of talent, or rather talents, – poetry, music, voice, all his own".
 They were also praised by Sir Walter Scott who conceded that neither he nor Byron could attain Moore's power of adapting words to music.

 Moore was in no doubt that the Irish Melodies would be "the only work of my pen […] whose fame (thanks to the sweet music in which it is embalmed) may boast a chance of prolonging its existence to a day much beyond our own".
+They distinguished him in his lifetime, as his country's national poet, a popular honour he sought to maintain by declining an offer from Dublin Castle to become Ireland's first poet laureate.
+He believed that to occupy the salaried position he would have to tone down his political views.